The best of Colombia in 12 days – our complete itinerary

 What to do in Tayrona National Park

 If you love nature and adventure, Tayrona is a must-visit.
-The park spans from the Sierra Nevada mountains to the Caribbean coast, offering a diverse landscape of beaches, forests, deserts, and mountains.
-We focused on the coastal areas but there’s much more to explore.
+The park spans from the Sierra Nevada mountains to the Caribbean coast, offering a mix of beaches, forests, desert landscapes, and mountains.
+We focused on the coastal areas, but there’s much more to explore.

-One highlight or our days in Tayrona National Park was having the chance to do was hiking from Cañaveral to One highlight was hiking from Cañaveral to Cabo San Juan del Guia.
-This trail winds through lush forests, rocky cliffs, and stunning beaches.
-Although the hike was long and had some challenging sections, it was well worth it.
-Our kids, ages 9 and 10, managed it with a few complaints but made it through.
+One of the highlights of our time in Tayrona National Park was hiking from Cañaveral to Cabo San Juan del Guia.
+The trail winds through lush forest, rocky cliffs, and stunning beaches.
+Although the hike is long and has a few challenging sections, it’s absolutely worth it.
+Our kids, ages 9 and 10, managed it with a bit of complaining, but they made it all the way.

-The views were breathtaking, and Cabo San Juan del Guía rewarded us with a beautiful beach and crystal-clear waters.
-We spent time relaxing, swimming, and enjoying the park’s natural beauty.
-A tip: bring plenty of water, sunscreen, and wear good hiking shoes—my flip-flops didn’t survive the trek!
+The views are breathtaking, and Cabo San Juan del Guía rewards you with a beautiful beach and crystal-clear water.
+We spent time relaxing, swimming, and enjoying the scenery.
+A tip: bring plenty of water, sunscreen, and wear proper hiking shoes — my flip-flops didn’t survive the hike.

 How to get from Tayrona National Park to Bogotá

-On the last day, we left the hotel early and headed towards Santa Marta, we had lunch and headed to the airport.
-We returned the rental car at the Santa Marta airport — there was an extra fee for returning the car at a different location, but we did the math, and it was the only way not to lose a day of travel, in addition to not spending on a night’s accommodation, fuel, and food.
+On our last day, we left the hotel early and drove to Santa Marta.
+We had lunch in town and then headed to the airport, where we returned the rental car.
+There was an extra fee for dropping it off in a different location, but we did the math and it was the only way to avoid losing a full day traveling — not to mention saving on an extra night, fuel, and meals.

 We flew to Bogotá with VivaAir, a local low-cost airline (now bankrupt).
-The flight left at 16:30 pm and landed in Bogotá at 18 pm.
+The flight departed at 4:30 pm and landed in Bogotá at 6:00 pm.

-The next day, we took an Avianca flight to Orlando, USA — a three and a half hour direct flight, easy and fast.
+The next day, we took an Avianca flight to Orlando, USA — a direct three-and-a-half-hour flight.

 .